The Team at The Greyhound Coaching Inn and Hotel

 On a day-to-day basis, the management of The Greyhound Coaching Inn falls into the helpful hands of General Manager, Tina Halst.
 She takes great pride in ensuring our guests enjoy how they use the Greyhound.

-Head Chef, Steve Dennis, has been part of the fabric of The Greyhound for over 25 years and has been instrumental in building an enviable reputation for quality, well prepared and delicious home-cooked food.
-His colleague, Will Smith, has worked with him for nearly as long.
-The culinary team ensure they provide the customer with an enjoyable and memorable experience.
+Chefs, Steve and Dave create our menus and prepare all the food served in the Restaurant and Bar.
+Steve has been part of the fabric of The Greyhound for nearly 30 years and has been instrumental in building an enviable reputation for quality, well-prepared and delicious home-cooked food.
+Steve, Dave and their culinary team provide our customers with an enjoyable and memorable experience.

-But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team including Emma and Paige.
-They'll always give you a very warm and friendly welcome as well as be able to talk to you about organising weddings, conferences, private functions and parties.
+But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team, including Emma, and Sadie who work on reception.
+They'll always give you a very warm and friendly welcome as well as be able to talk to you about organising weddings, conferences, private functions, and parties.

-Front of House is supported by our team of bar staff who ensure our bar is stocked, running well and the customers watered!
+Front of House is supported by our friendly team of bar staff.
+They ensure our bar is stocked, running well and the customers watered!

 And, keeping our bedrooms guest-ready and the hotel, restaurant and lounge areas clean and tidy are the dedicated, cheery and very busy housekeeping team.